LEARNAcademy/syllabus/ruby/classes_objects.md

 Arguments passed to a class are not automatically held anywhere.
 In order to save the values of the arguments, you will need to put those values into instance varibles like we did above using `@height` and `@width`.

-One more example, but this one is looking for an argument to be passed when the object is initialized.
-There will be an error if the `.new` method does not have an argument.
+One more example.
+Again, there will be an error if the `.new` method does not have an argument.

 ```RUBY
 class Animal